Vyral/base-template/_drafts/2-ways-to-juggle-simultaneous-transactions.md

 {% include youtube.html %}

-What’s the best approach to take when buying and selling simultaneously?
-Let’s find out.
+<center>What’s the best approach to take when buying and selling simultaneously?
+Let’s find out.</center>

 Moving from one home to the next can be a daunting task.
 Many people worry that selling their current home while searching for the next will leave them without a home at all.